molgenis/molgenis/molgenis-app/development/DOCKER.md

 ```bash
 docker-compose up (-d when you want to run deamon mode)
 ```

+Alternatively you can right-click the file in IntelliJ

 When you want to test integration with the frontend you can specify another frontend image by overriding ```FRONTEND``` in the ```.env``` file.